Grass snake: Subspecies

 Natrix natrix helvetica (Lacépède, 1789) was formerly treated as a subspecies, but following genetic analysis it was recognised in August 2017 as a separate species, Natrix helvetica, the barred grass snake.
 Four other subspecies were transferred from N. natrix to N. helvetica, becoming N. helvetica cettii, N. helvetica corsa, N. helvetica lanzai and N. helvetica sicula.

+The subspecies N. natrix astreptophora, with distribution in the Iberian peninsula, the Pyrenees, and North-Western Africa, has been reclassified as its own species Natrix astreptophora or the Iberian grass snake.

 Description

 The grass snake is typically dark green or brown in colour with a characteristic yellow or whitish collar behind the head, which explains the alternative name ringed snake.
 The colour may also range from grey to black, with darker colours being more prevalent in colder regions, presumably owing to the thermal benefits of being dark in colour.
-The underside is whitish with irregular blocks of black, which are useful in recognizing individuals.
+The underside is whitish with irregular blocks of black, which are useful in recognising individuals.
 It can grow to 1 m or more in length.

+Evolution

+Fossils of N. natrix are known to date back to the late Early Pleistocene from the site of Somssich Hill 2 in southern Hungary.

 Distribution

 The grass snake is widely distributed in mainland Europe, ranging from mid Scandinavia to southern Italy.
 It is also found in the Middle East and northwestern Africa.

 Grass snakes in Britain were thought to belong to the subspecies N. n. helvetica but have been reclassified as the barred grass snake Natrix helvetica.
 Any records of N. natrix in Britain are now considered to have originated from imported specimens.